3. Sequential and other types in Python#

 Note

-We will often be using lists when creating vectors in numpy or data frame columns in pandas.
-Further, lists of lists of equal lengths can be used to create matrices.
+We will often be relying on lists when creating vectors in numpy or data frame columns in pandas.
+Furthermore, lists of lists of equal lengths can be used to create matrices.

 Each list is mutable.
-Consequently, its state may be changed arbitrarily.
+Consequently, its state may freely be changed.
 For instance, we can append a new object at its end:

 x.append("spam")